 Share current organizational efforts to address equity across partners Deliverables: 1.
-Create mission, vision and goals and revisit annually Create guidance to advance health equity Establish shared definitions for key terms used to describe the work of the GHEC and to be incorporated in to the GHEP All organizations provide input and come to agreement on the shared definitions that will be used The GHEC partners to have conversations around health equity language Expand conversations around health equity language to other organizations and community members through listening sessions, outreach to organized groups, and individual conversations Assess the existence of health equity language and practice Identify common shared language that reflects equity for the Gorge Continuously employ MMT Health Equity Assessment Tool for organizational assessments February 2019 - June 2020 CGHC, NCPHD, TI Next Door, Collecti Impact Health Specialist Deliverables: 1.
-GHEC will create a toolkit that will include multiple definitions of health equity language as identified by the GHEC partners Identify and develop resources, tools, trainings, and services for the GHEP Community partners will have clear guidance on what and how to improve their diversity, equity, and inclusion practices within their organizations Explore and assess which resources are currently available to partner organizations Research and identify alternative or improved resources Explore and assess which training opportunities are currently available and utilized by partner organizations Research and identify alternative or improved training opportunities, including focus on data collection and analysis through an equity lens Explore and assess which tools for policymaking and contracting are available and used by partner organizations Research and identify alternative or improved tools for policymaking and contracting Research and identify alternative or improved tools for policymaking and contracting Provide data and models that work to facilitate equity-based goal setting conversations Identify health equity trainings for boards, governments, and multi-sector organizations Expand leadership positions for people who identify as belonging to groups that traditionally experience inequities Create toolkits that include guidance (via templates) on health equity terminology and best practices for developing policies aligned to the Culturally and Linguistically Appropriate Services Standards.
-These Standards intend to advance health equity, improve quality, and help eliminate health care organizations Secure sustained funding for continued GHEC work, training and August 2019 - August 2020 CGHC, NCPHD, TI Next Door, Collecti Impact Health Specialist
+Create mission, vision and goals and revisit annually Create guidance to advance health equity Establish shared definitions for key terms used to describe the work of the GHEC and to be incorporated in to the GHEP All organizations provide input and come to agreement on the shared definitions that will be used The GHEC partners to have conversations around health equity language Expand conversations around health equity language to other organizations and community members through listening sessions, outreach to organized groups, and individual conversations Assess the existence of health equity language and practice Identify common shared language that reflects equity for the Gorge Continuously employ MMT Health Equity Assessment Tool for organizational assessments Deliverables: GHEC will create a toolkit that will include multiple definitions of health equity language as identified by the GHEC partners February 2019 - June 2020 CGHC, NCPHD, Next Door, Collect Impact Health Specialist Identify and develop resources, tools, trainings, and services for the GHEP Community partners will have clear guidance on what and how to improve their diversity, equity, and inclusion practices within their organizations Explore and assess which resources are currently available to partner organizations Research and identify alternative or improved resources Explore and assess which training opportunities are currently available and utilized by partner organizations Research and identify alternative or improved training opportunities, including focus on data collection and analysis through an equity lens Explore and assess which tools for policymaking and contracting are available and used by partner organizations Research and identify alternative or improved tools for policymaking and contracting Provide data and models that work to facilitate equity-based goal setting conversations Identify health equity trainings for boards, governments, and multi-sector organizations Expand leadership positions for people who identify as belonging to groups that traditionally experience inequities Create toolkits that include guidance (via templates) on health equity terminology and best practices for developing policies aligned to the Culturally and Linguistically Appropriate Services Standards.
+These Standards intend to advance health equity, improve quality, and help eliminate health care disparities by establishing a blueprint for health and health care organizations Secure sustained funding for continued GHEC work, training and resources August 2019 - August 2020 CGHC, NCPHD, Next Door, Collect Impact Health Specialist

 Deliverables: 1.
 Based on the MMT DEI assessment results, the above are identified and put together as part of the GHEC toolkit for partners to implement 2.
-Training needs and resources identified and implemented as funds allow from comm J Community members will understand what the GHEP will accomplish, and they will adopt shared definitions Host community listen and learn sessions to present the GHEP and receive necessary input for action items Create a collaborative understanding of the GHEP and engage community members in activities identified in the plan Deliverables: GHEC Communication Plan will be completed and implemented CGHC, NCPHD, The Next Door, Collective Impact Health Specialist
+Training needs and resources identified and implemented as funds allow Gain buy-in from community members Develop a marketing and communications strategy for the region to explain the work of the GHEC and roll-out the GHEP Community members will understand what the GHEP will accomplish, and they will adopt shared definitions Host community listen and learn sessions to present the GHEP and receive necessary input for action items Create a collaborative understanding of the GHEP and engage community members in activities identified in the plan Deliverables: 1.
+GHEC Communication Plan will be completed and implemented CGHC, NCPHD, The Next Door, Collective Impact Health Specialist

-Denotes activities that have already begun and will continue beyond April 2020
+^{}Denotes activities that have already begun and will continue beyond April 2020